ut-astria/PyCIS/README.md

 given no prior information, perform a second round of NFA analysis to detect center line features using the new prior edge information, and finally perform second-order a-contrario analysis for outlier detection.
+The edge and centerline detection steps first perform spatial detection on each individual frame, and then continue with temporal detections with a cubic 3D gradient kernel, accounting for the exclusion principle, in order to accuratly measure single-frame events.
 This second-order analysis accounts for spurious structures in noise (e.g. star motion, telescope noise) which have a large number of detectable features and hence should be rejected under the paradigm.